Dove World Outreach Center Quran-burning controversy: Other Quran desecration incidents

 Within hours of Jones' cancellation announcement on September 9, Westboro Baptist Church member Megan Roper announced via Twitter that the church would proceed with its own Quran-burning ceremony; Her mother said she was angry that the media had not covered WBC's 2008 Quran-burning similarly to its approach in 2010.
 Phelps announced his intention to "burn the Quran and the doomed American flag at noon on September 11", subsequently doing so without incident.

 Duncan Philp of the Wyoming Tyranny Response Team obtained a permit to protest outside the Wyoming State Capitol from 11:00 to 13:00 on September 11.
 He expressed the intent to set a Quran on fire at noon, or, if the public burning was not permitted, to tear up the Quran and move the pieces in a garbage can to a private business to be burned.
 Members of the local Unitarian Universalist Church planned a counter-protest.
 Later the group described the exercise as a test of free speech and said they would take no action on state property.

-In Pueblo West, a Quran was bolted to a stop sign during the weekend of September 11–12.
+In Pueblo West, Colorado, a Quran was bolted to a stop sign during the weekend of September 11–12.

 In Nashville, Evangelical pastor Bob Old and another preacher burned a Quran with lighter fluid in a private yard.
 A group of protesters came to his house, but there were no confrontations.
 He decided not to post the burning to YouTube.